Author: Tanmaya Kumar Dash

 However, we are yet to reach a stage where we can reuse launch vehicles used in space missions.
 Elon Musk said that the particular rocket used in the Cape Canaveral launch would never be launched again due to the special value attached to it.
 SpaceX did try to land another rocket last week, but to no avail as the rocket fell over and exploded.

 Blue Origin, however, defied this theory as it launched and landed its suborbital rocket, New Shepard – the same one that the company launched and landed in November.
 This makes it the first commercial rocket to launch into space the second time.
 But it would be unfair on our part to compare New Shepard and Falcon 9 despite both going towards the same goal.
 This is attributed to the fact that New Shepard is designed to take future passengers into suborbital space, where they will experience four minutes of weightlessness before falling back to Earth.
 Meanwhile, SpaceX’s Falcon 9 is made to launch payloads and cargo into orbit and beyond, which requires it to go much faster and to a much higher altitude before returning.
 However, this does not make Blue Origins achievement any less.
 Its competitor in this market is not SpaceX but Virgin Galactic, another orbital tourism firm.

 India’s space agency, ISRO, is also under the process of developing its own reusable rocket.
-It is using a Winged Reusable Launch Vehicle-Technology Demonstrator (RLV-TD) to test technologies involved in hypersonic flight, autonomous landing, powered cruise flight and hypersonic flight using air-breathing propulsion.
+It is using a winged Reusable Launch Vehicle-Technology Demonstrator (RLV-TD) to test technologies involved in hypersonic flight, autonomous landing, powered cruise flight and hypersonic flight using air-breathing propulsion.
 ISRO has scheduled the launch of the fourth satellite in Indian Regional Navigational Satellite System (IRNSS) March this year, which will be followed by the tech demo of the reusable launch vehicle.
-The tech demo would involve a scaled model of a reusable rocket to be flown to space and brought down to earth as said by an ISRO spokesperson.
+The tech demo would involve a scaled model of a reusable rocket to be flown to space and brought down to earth as stated by ISRO.
 The take-off in this demonstration will be vertical like a rocket, and landing will be like that of an aircraft.